dmitrymomot/gokit/validator/README.md

 ## Overview

 The `validator` package provides a robust validation system for Go structs using struct tags.
-It includes a wide range of built-in validators and supports custom validation rules, with flexibility for error message customization.
+It includes 30+ built-in validators and supports custom validation rules through a simple registration mechanism.
+The package is thread-safe for concurrent use and offers flexible error message customization through translator functions.

 ## Features

-- Simple struct tag-based validation
+- Simple struct tag-based validation with clear syntax
-- 25+ built-in validators covering common use cases
+- 30+ built-in validators for common validation scenarios
-- Custom validation rule support with simple registration
+- Custom validation rule support with simple registration mechanism
-- Customizable error messages with translation support
+- Customizable error messages with translator function support
-- Support for nested structs and complex validation rules
+- Recursive validation for nested structs and slices
-- Thread-safe operation for concurrent validation
+- Thread-safe implementation for concurrent validation
-- Comprehensive field type support
+- Comprehensive field type support including strings, numbers, slices and maps

 ## Usage